asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

     choices with configurable features like commit after bulk-request, batch.
-    - This feature also enables consumers to use Kafka as a persistent mechanism - to retrieve data at will from a location of choice.
+    - This feature also enables consumers to use Kafka as a persistent mechanism - to retrieve data at will from the point of choice.
+Kafka can re-play the messages on a commit-reset and the consumer can simply process them again.
+This is not something available with the typical messaging systems - the messages once delivered-acknowledged are gone from the broker.
+The onus lies with the publishing system to re-create/publish them again or the consumer get them by other choices with IT support intervention.

-In summary, Kafka seems a great choice for messaging that empowers Message Producers and Message Consumers to decide how and when they want to pub/sub messages which is a bit different from typical messaging systems which does not have a great deal of flexibilty and the QoS is often dictated/configured at a broker/destination level.
+In summary, Kafka seems a great choice for messaging that empowers Message Producers and Message Consumers to decide how and when they want to pub/sub messages which is a bit different from typical messaging systems which does not have a great deal of flexibilty- the QoS of typical systems are often dictated/configured at a broker/destination level.

 This added to the architecture, platform, monitoring, security and management features that Kafka as a whole offers makes Kafka a